turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 * Understand how to read a stack trace
 * Understand common error messages
-* Understand how to use to create breakpoints in code to help verify assumptions
+* Understand how to use pry to create breakpoints in code to help verify assumptions
 * Develop a debugging process

 ## Tools & Repositories